Great American Boycott: Opposition

-CNN's Lou Dobbs, criticized the boycott for its promotion by groups such as the radical protest organization ANSWER, (Act Now to Stop War and End Racism).
+CNN's Lou Dobbs, criticized the boycott for its promotion by groups such as the protest organization Act Now to Stop War and End Racism (ANSWER).
 Dobbs also stated that "It is no accident that they chose May 1 as their day of demonstration and boycott.
 It is the worldwide day of commemorative demonstrations by various socialist, communist, and even anarchic organizations."

 The Washington Post suggested that the May 2 ouster of the mayor and two council members in the town of Herndon, Virginia who had suffered criticism for their support of a day-labor center was a negative reaction to the Boycott.
 Some Southern and Western states drew up new tougher anti-illegal immigration laws.
 The Post also credited backlash from the Boycott support in the Arizona legislature for the passage of laws penalizing businesses who hire illegal immigrants and on other crimes associated with illegal immigration.
 Georgia has also since passed a law, which took effect in 2007, that prohibits illegal immigrants from receiving many social services and requires police and employers to report illegal workers to the Immigration Service.

 Fox News's Sean Hannity asked "Why is it that so many people who didn't respect our laws and our sovereignty are demanding for the right to stay here, demanding for the right to jump in front of other people who are going through the process properly, and those that disagree are being called racist and bigoted?"

 According to an editorial by conservative commentator, Cinnamon Stillwell of the San Francisco Chronicle, "The one thing the boycott did achieve was to expose the lie that the country cannot function without the labor of illegal immigrants.
 While some may have been inconvenienced by the experience, the economy hardly came to a grinding halt.
 It seems there are still some jobs Americans are willing to do."

+Day Without Immigrants (or Women) 2006–2026

+The 2006 event inspired multiple events in later years, most of them repeating the theme of withdrawing immigrant labor for a day.
+In 2017, it helped spark a Day Without a Woman.
+Interest in Day Without Immigrants events increased under the second Trump administration's extreme immigration policies, including a February 3, 2025, Day Without Immigrants event.
+Another was scheduled to coincide with May Day, May 1, 2026, and billed as the 20th anniversary of the original event in 2006.